meitner-se/eslint-plugin/README.md

 };
 ```

-### always-capitalize-id
+### always-uppercase-id

 When working with identifiers, it's important to be consistent with abbreviations.
-This rule enforces using uppercase 'ID' or 'IDs' instead of lowercase 'id', 'ids', or capitalized 'Id', 'Ids' at the end of identifiers.
+This rule enforces using uppercase 'ID' or 'IDs' instead of capitalized 'Id', 'Ids' at the end of identifiers.

 Examples of valid code